 The Master of Information Management and Systems (MIMS) program produces leaders who work at the intersections between technology, information, and people.
 Graduates have expertise in skills as diverse as: data analysis & modeling, machine learning, product management, data visualization, user experience research, user interface design, policy & legal research, security, business strategy, information organization & retrieval, and entrepreneurship.

 The private sector draws the greatest number of I School graduates — 75 to 85 percent depending on the class.
-Recent private sector employers include Yahoo!, eBay, Google, Microsoft, Oracle, SAP, and Hewlett Packard.
-Public sector employers include UC Berkeley, UC San Francisco, the UC Office of the President, the US Coast Guard, Lawrence Berkeley Lab, the Library of Congress, and public libraries across the country.
+Recent private sector employers include Facebook, Apple, Google, Microsoft, Autodesk, Uber, Deloitte, and Salesforce.
+Public sector employers include UC Berkeley, the UC Office of the President, the US Coast Guard, Lawrence Berkeley Lab, Berkeley Institute for Data Science, the Library of Congress, and the International Computer Science Institute.

 I School MIMS graduates have been extremely successful in their job searches.
 These students have accepted full-time positions in academia, government, non-profit and the private sectors.

 A majority of students in the MIMS program choose to participate in a paid internship between the first and second year of their studies.
 The internships provide the students with an opportunity to build upon the knowledge gained from their studies and acquire valuable work experience that provides context for their newly acquired skill sets.